digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

      FROM active('Test.User:User') AS "user"
      WHERE NOT "user"."admin";

-By using PostgreSQL’s JSONB querying capabilities, we can joining with the related ``Alias`` template to provide an overview of all users and their aliases:
+By using PostgreSQL’s JSONB querying capabilities, we can join with the related ``Alias`` template to provide an overview of all users and their
+aliases:

 .. code-block:: sql